-The President is the chief executive officer at Arkansas Tech University.
-As such, the President has numerous duties and responsibilities in managing both internal operations and external relationships for the university.
-As part of the tenure and promotion process, the review of the President is expected to consider the recommendations made by the DPTC, department head, dean, UPTC, and VPAA, keeping in mind that academic evaluation, conducted by learned peers within one's discipline, is an essential component of the promotion and tenure process.
-Given the President's position as an administrator, his or her evaluation of faculty will be broader in scope by placing individual accomplishments and qualifications of faculty in a context of departmental, program, college, and university needs.
-The President makes the final recommendation to the Board of Trustees on tenure and/or promotion for a faculty member.
+The president is the chief executive officer at Arkansas Tech University.
+As such, the president has numerous duties and responsibilities in managing both internal operations and external relationships for the university.
+One responsibility of the president is to review the performance of faculty members as part of the promotion and/or tenure process.
+The review of a president is expected to offer honest assessment of the standing of any faculty member over the term of their employment, especially in terms of reviews leading to promotion and tenure decisions.
+This consistent assessment is expected to include evaluation of recommendations made by the DPTC, department head, dean, CPTC when formed, UPTC, and VPAA, keeping in mind that academic evaluation, conducted by learned peers within one's discipline, is considered the most significant and relevant review within the promotion and tenure process Given the president's position as an administrator, his or her evaluation of faculty will be broader in scope by placing individual accomplishments and qualifications of faculty in a context of departmental, program, college, and university needs.
+The president makes the final recommendation to the Board of Trustees on tenure and/or promotion for a faculty member.